Gallery: Furrow and Slice

 Furrow and Slice

-The name of the series comes from the terms used in plowing with a mouldboard plow.
-The furrow is the ditch left by the blade or share of the plow; the slice is the ribbon of dirt that is lifted up and flipped over into the furrow from the previous pass of the plow.
+The name of the series comes from the terms used in plowing with a mortarboard plow.
+The furrow is the ditch left by the blade or share of the plow; the slice is the ribbon of dirt that is lifted up and flipped over into the furrow from the previous pass of the plough.